 This type of thermometer uses a bimetallic strip shaped like a helix to measure temperature.
 The pointer is connected to the shaft at the other end of the strip.
 As shown in the above figure, the strip is wound helically around the seat post.

-The temperature changes are sensed by a spiral strip when the temperature rises.
+The temperature changes are sensed by a helical strip when the temperature rises.
 The metal strips with a higher coefficient of thermal expansion extend and roll along the seat posts, causing the axle to rotate.

 Uses: They can be placed into thermal wells, which allow them to operate in high temperatures and pressures; they are used mainly for industrial applications.